Show name: Locke and Key

 The variety of powers provided a good sense of pacing and structure because every episode felt different and the story moved along nicely.
 This was one of the aspects I enjoyed most about Locke and Key.

 Locke and Key had some amazing cinematography, made possible by the inspiration drawn from the comic book series upon which it was based.
 Making each key generate a different space utterly distinct from the foreboding haunted house feel of Keyhouse opened up a different location every time a key was used, which the cinematography made full use of in creating variety via vivid sets and shots.

-If you’ve enjoyed this review, you might be interested in reading my review of The Kraken Wakes by John Wyndham here.
-Or you might like to take a look at my article about islands in horror fiction (Entire Unto Itself) here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Kraken Wakes by John Wyndham.
+Or you might like to take a look at my article about islands in horror fiction (Entire Unto Itself).

-If you fancy something different, you might like to take a chance on my review of Curse of the Pogo Stick by Colin Cotterill here.
+If you fancy something different, you might like to take a chance on my review of Curse of the Pogo Stick by Colin Cotterill.

 Thank you for reading my reviews and articles today.
 If you’ve enjoyed them, please consider supporting John C Adams Reviews by making a donation via PayPal.
 Just go to the home page to use the PayPal Donate button.